-Reauthorization for a second treatment course11 will be granted if the member has recent (within the last 6-months) clinical documentation showing BOTH of the following:
+Reauthorization for a second treatment course[†] will be granted if the member has recent (within the last 6-months) clinical documentation showing BOTH of the following:

-- The requested medication is prescribed by or in consultation with a neurologist or a physician who specializes in the treatment of multiple sclerosis; AND - 2.
-The member has experienced at least ONE of the following:

-- a.
-Improvement in at least one objective measure, such as:

-- i.
-Reduced disease activity on MRI; and/or

-- ii.
-Improved or stable disability scores; and/or

-- iii.
-Reduced relapse rate; and/or

-- iv.
-Improved fatigue or walking assessments; AND/OR

-- b.
-Stabilization or improvement in at least one MS symptom, such as:
+- 1. The requested medication is prescribed by or in consultation with a neurologist or a physician who specializes in the treatment of multiple sclerosis; AND - 2.
+The member has experienced at least ONE of the following: - Improvement in at least ONE objective measure, such as: - i.
+Reduced disease activity on MRI; and/or - ii.
+Improved or stable disability scores; and/or - iii.
+Reduced relapse rate; and/or - iv.
+Improved fatigue or walking assessments; AND/OR - o Member has shown stabilization or improvement in at least ONE MS symptom, such as: - i.

-- i.
 Motor function; and/or

-- ii.
-Fatigue; and/or

-- iii.
-Vision; and/or

-- iv.
-Bowel/bladder function; and/or

-- v.
-Spasticity; and/or

-- vi.
-Walking/gait; and/or

-- vii.
-Pain/numbness/tingling; AND

-- 3. At least 43 weeks have passed since the last dose of Mavenclad; AND

-- 4. Lymphocyte count is at least 800 cells/μL.